greenelab/onboarding/source/communication.rst

-**Projects:** By the nature of our research, lab members will often have the opportunity to participate projects managed via private or publicly accessible source code repositires.
+**Projects:** By the nature of our research, lab members will often have the opportunity to participate projects managed via private or publicly accessible source code repositories.
 In these cases, lab members are expected to: follow the code of conduct; expect that private repositories will be world accessible;
 and to communicate via the project-specific medium (e.g. if Rene reported an issue on a project on bitbucket, it would not be appropriate for Casey to reply